-At the commencement of their studies, students should ensure that they enrol with the Graduate School and that they confirm their enrolment annually thereafter (including during the writing period) and on return from any interruption.
-Enrolment must be completed within 4 weeks of the due date.
-Failure to re-enrol may lead to withdrawal from the course.
+At the commencement of their studies, students should ensure that they enrol with Student Records and that they confirm their enrolment annually thereafter (including during the writing period) and on return from any interruption.
+Students are given four weeks to complete enrolment.
+If students do not complete the enrolment process within those 4 weeks, they will be withdrawn and given the right to appeal.